sabbavarapu/python-yaml/doc/unittests.rst

 Unit Tests
 ==========

+Here are the `unit tests results <_static/results.html>`_ for this project.

-Here I am using the default Python :ref:`unittest <references>` suite.
+This is using the default Python :ref:`unittest <references>` suite, but using :ref:`nosetests <references>` to produce nice HTML output.
 A list of unit test assert methods is `here
 <https://docs.python.org/2/library/unittest.html#classes-and-functions>`_

 To run the unit tests using::